 How you'll learn

 You'll learn through a blend of lectures, webinars, guest talks, tasks and discussion forums, which you'll access via our dedicated virtual learning environment.
 This is also where you'll find all key documentation, get course announcements and access extensive learning resources.

 You'll be supported academically by Online Tutors, who will also deliver weekly webinars and facilitate the online forums.
 As you progress through the course, formal teaching will gradually shift towards more independent exploration and learning.

 If you need assistance with anything that isn't directly related to course material, a dedicated Student Advisor team will be on hand to help.
 You'll also have access to Falmouth University's excellent employability service, RealWORKs.

+You'll refine dynamic filmmaking practices, spending 20 hours a week working on your craft.
 We incorporate optional face-to-face events for all our online students.
 There will be up to two per year, and they'll typically run over weekends, to fit around your other commitments.

 Assessment provides the course team with a means of offering tailored guidance alongside advice on how to progress knowledge and skills in key areas that relate to the course Learning Outcomes.
 The course team will identify your strengths and weaknesses as an individual and discuss them with you throughout your time on the course.